zbarnes757/jeaux/README.md

 For `:list` types, if passed an array from a query string (a la `foo=1,2,3`), it will parse into a list (`['1', '2', '3']`).
 I am still working on finding a way to coerce these into the types they should be.

-It is important to note that no matter how params are passed in to Jeaux, they will be returned with keys as atoms.
+Params must be a map but the keys can be strings or atoms and in camelCase or snake_case.
+They will always be returned as :snake_case keys, however.

 If you want to contribute, feel free to fork and open a pr.